-- The Office of Biofuels was added to the Department of Trade and Investment, Infrastructure and Services. - The Lake Illawarra Authority was added to the Department of Premier and Cabinet. - The Office of Strategic Lands was added to the Department of Planning and Infrastructure. - The Sydney Harbour Foreshore Authority, Hunter Development Corporation, Central Coast Regional Development Corporation and Luna Park Reserve Trust, were added to the Department of Planning and Infrastructure. - Crown Lands Division and Soil Conservation Service were added to the Department of Primary Industries. - The Surveyor General and Registrar General and the role and functions of the current Land and Property Information Division were added to the Department of Finance and Services.
+- The Office of Biofuels was added to the Department of Trade and Investment, Infrastructure and Services. - The Lake Illawarra Authority was added to the Department of Premier and Cabinet. - The Office of Strategic Lands was added to the Department of Planning and Infrastructure. - intained at at correct at was correct have now, but may have non, perseded uperseded • The Sydney Harbour Foreshore Authority, Hunter Development Corporation, Central Coast Regional Development Corporation and Luna Park Reserve Trust, were added to the Department of Planning and Infrastructure. - Crown Lands Division and Soil Conservation Service were added to the Department of Primary Industries. - The Surveyor General and Registrar General and the role and functions of the current Land and Property Information Division were added to the Department of Finance and Services.